cozygene/Unico/README.md

 We present Unico, a unified cross-omics method designed to deconvolve standard 2-dimensional bulk matrices of samples by features into a 3-dimensional tensors representing samples by features by cell types.
 Unico stands out as the first principled model-based deconvolution method that is theoretically justified for any heterogeneous genomic data.

-All necessary scripts used for the analyses reported in the manuscript can be found under ./Rscripts
+All necessary scripts used for the analyses reported in the manuscript can be found under folder Rscripts

 Unico will be available soon on CRAN as an R package